gingerchew/ginger.wtf-2024/src/posts/creating-a-theme-using-arc.md

 The code that is pasted above is for a color scheme that is a complementary triad in the green spectrum.

-You would think that `--arc-palette-background` would be mmy go to choice, but its not going to work with my light theme.
+You would think that `--arc-palette-background` would be my go to choice, but its not going to work with my light theme.

 If you can't read hex, the `--arc-palette-background` is essentially a very pretty black.
 No good.